 - Saves (Instagram only)

-Number of times your Instagram post was saved.
+The number of times your Instagram post was saved.

-Number of comments your Facebook or Instagram post received.
+The number of comments your Facebook or Instagram post received.